AppledJuice/til/_posts/2025-04-20-metametrics-mt.md

 - There's another error when I tried to rerun metametrics-cli:
 KeyError: "Column text_hyp not in the dataset.
 Current columns in the dataset: ['target_score']"

-The example `dataset_config.yaml` had some errors, need replace with below:
+The example that was provided in `dataset_config.yaml` had some typo errors, need replace with below:
 ```yaml
 ### Dataset
 train_dataset: